Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 - Mentions about your brand.
 It’s an absolute must-have and the first thing you should set.
 It can include your company name, exact product or service, branded hashtags, and key people (not only a CEO but also those who are active on Twitter, etc.).

 - Brand-related terms.
 It’s about following phrases someone would use while looking for your service or product.
-If you have no idea what a potential user can type into a browser, you can simply imagine being in their position and writing terms connected to your brand or niche.
 For example, if you’re a hotel owner, think about “where to stay in…”, “top places near…”, “recommended hotels in…”, etc.

 - Industry trends.
 This can give you a broader perspective on the development of your niche.
 If you want your company to be competitive and build future-facing strategies for your brand’s growth, follow trends.

-- Your partners, vendors, and coworkers – because their reputation has a direct influence on your business and can affect your company’s perception.
+- Your partners, vendors, and coworkers – because their reputation has a direct influence on your business and can affect your company’s image.
 If anything bad happens to a coworker, you can react immediately and prevent a crisis such as losing your customers’ trust.
-This may also help in your referral marketing activities.

-With Mediatoolkit, you can set keywords and phrases or a specific source.
-What’s more, it enables you to track hashtag performance.
-This is a powerful feature that you shouldn’t underestimate.
-Hashtags can boost your marketing by increasing customer engagement.
+Some media monitoring tools can also track hashtag performance.
+This is a powerful feature because using the right hashtags can boost your marketing by increasing customer engagement.
 They can also help the target audience to find your brand and create loyal digital communities.

-As said – your competitors never sleep.
-Thankfully, media monitoring tools don’t need to rest either, so you can follow any mentions regarding your opponents without gaps – and you should!
+The enemy never sleeps, you can say that again.
+Thankfully, media monitoring tools don’t need to rest either, so you can follow any mentions containing your competition all day, every day.

-When you know what people say about your competitors, you can adjust your own actions accordingly to become better than them.
+When you know what people say about your competitors, you can adjust your own actions accordingly to outperform them.
 Focus primarily on the negative comments and leverage these aspects in your brand so that you will be able to attract those people who have had bad experiences with your rivals.

 - Looking at the share of voice can make you aware of how much media attention is grabbed by your brand (and the product/services you offer) and how much light your opponents are hogging from you.